 Did you have any religious beliefs before that?

 I went to a Baptist church as a child with my parents.
-But my dad walked away from the Lord and stopped going to church when I was in Junior High.
+But my dad walked away from the Lord and stopped going to church when I was in junior high.
 I subsequently stopped going to church as well.
 By the time I was in college, the little faith I had as a child had disintegrated into atheism.
 I wasn’t the type who argued with Christians about it.
-I really didn’t have any well-thought-out reasons for rejecting God, except the evolution nonsense I was taught in high school.
+I really didn’t have any well-thought-out reasons for rejecting God, except the evolution nonsense I was taught in school.
 I was more the partying kind of atheist!
 I didn’t want to believe God existed because I wanted to live for myself and pursue my dream of being a rock star or an actor.
-I wanted to go to Tijuana, drink, and party with my friends.
+I wanted to drink and party with my friends.